 Managers who conduct negotiations both inside and outside the firm will benefit from this course.
 Because the focus is on identifying your own negotiating strategies, strengths, and weaknesses, managers with any level of negotiating experience are encouraged to attend.

-To extend the impact of Executive Negotiation Workshop, we encourage companies to send cross-functional teams of executives to Wharton.
-We offer a choice of group benefits to companies sending four or more participants to this program.
+To further leverage the value and impact of Executive Negotiation Workshop, we encourage companies to send cross-functional teams of executives to Wharton.
+We offer one of two exciting group benefits to companies sending four or more participants to this program.

 All candidates must be able to understand written and spoken English, and to participate actively in intensive discussions and negotiations in the English language.
 A pre-program English tutorial is available upon request from the University of Pennsylvania's English Language Programs (ELPs).